 How does the other person respond to your response?
-Does he or she respond with more controlling behavior —indifference, resistance, defending, anger, blame or compliance?
+Does he or she respond with more controlling behaviour—indifference, resistance, defending, anger, blame or compliance?

-Take a moment right now to tune inside and see what is really happening when you protect yourself with avoidant, controlling behavior.
+Take a moment right now to tune inside and see what is really happening when you protect yourself with avoidant, controlling behaviour.

 - Are you feeling alone and lonely?